mflaxman10/pymapd/docs/source/contributing.rst

    python scripts/generate_accelerated_bindings.py </path/to/mapd-core>/mapd.thrift

-The requires that Thrift is installed and on your PATH.
+This requires that Thrift is installed and on your PATH.
 Running it will update two files, ``mapd/MapD.py`` and ``mapd/ttypes.py``, which can be committed to the repository.